 The American Lung Association has assisted public housing agencies (PHAs) through this new initiative in fostering a smooth transition in select states by sharing best practices from its many years of experience with implementing smokefree housing policies and providing quit-smoking support to residents who are ready to quit.

-Through this new initiative in 10 states—Alabama, Arkansas, Illinois, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas and West Virginia—the American Lung Association has provided public housing agencies and other low-income housing providers with technical assistance, expertise, resources and support to implement smokefree housing policies, and has provided residents with referral to proven-effective quit smoking services and of the importance of lung cancer screening for those who meet the high-risk criteria.
+Through this initiative in 10 states—Alabama, Arkansas, Illinois, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas and West Virginia—the American Lung Association provided public housing agencies and other low-income housing providers with technical assistance, expertise, resources and support to implement smokefree housing policies.
+We also provided residents with referral to proven-effective quit smoking services and of the importance of lung cancer screening for those who meet the high-risk criteria.

 Additional Resources for Building Managers